AmosNimos/open_politics/Belief.md

 It's deselusional egocentrism reinforce by a strong unconcious alter ego that is mistaken for a presence of divinity or ultimate truth, with disregard for reality, facts, logic and reason?

+Morals exist independantly of relision and despite religion, religion only distort moral, include antiquated views and too often discriminatory idea.

 # Belief & objectivity

 Those who believe god exist are wrong, just like Those who believe god does not exist. the important denominator here is, “Beliefs”